 Promoting safe pregnancy and good nutrition

-To respond to these health challenges, CAFOD are supporting the work of local experts at the Ana Manganaro clinic.
+To respond to health challenges in Guarjila, El Salvador, CAFOD are supporting the work of local experts at the Ana Manganaro clinic.
 We are reaching out to isolated rural communities and Honduran migrants from the border regions to provide primary healthcare focusing on safe pregnancy, childbirth and improved nutrition for pregnant women and children under two.

 Sitting around a wooden table, members of the healthcare team use a whiteboard, colourful booklets and pictures to deliver talks to pregnant mothers about breastfeeding, how to take care of young babies, the postpartum period and the importance of nutritious food.
 Through discussions and group activities, mothers like Blanca learn about the danger signs for new-borns and food recommendations for preventing anaemia.

 A Maternity Waiting Home has also been set up and extended for women in their final weeks of pregnancy.
 This Waiting Home prioritises women who are high risk and live in hard to reach places, with the aim of reducing childbirth complications.